 Northwest Territorial Mints is a famous example of a precious metals fraud scheme.
 The firm accepted millions in investor orders and agreed to deliver liquid gold bullion coins.

-The U.S. Justice Department reports that the fraudsters harmed more than 2,500 clients and those total losses were greater than $25 million.
-The firm lied to its buyers about when the gold bullion would be shipped and used investor funds to bilk new investors of their money in other states.
+The U.S. Justice Department reports that the fraudsters harmed more than 2,500 persons and those total losses were greater than $25 million.
+The firm lied to its members about when the gold bullion would be shipped and used investor funds to bilk new investors of their money in other states.

-Like Madoff’s Ponzi scheme, Northwest Territorial Mints paid off existing customers with funds they received from new ones.
+Like Madoff’s Ponzi scheme, Northwest Territorial Mints paid off existing members with funds they received from new ones.

 Ultimately, the DoJ booked 14 felony convictions.